Světlá nad Sázavou: History

 The first written mention of Světlá is from 1207.
-It was founded during the colonization in the second half of the 12th century.
+It was founded during the colonisation in the second half of the 12th century.
 Světlá experienced the greatest development during the rule of the Trčka of Lípa family, which acquired it after the Hussite Wars and owned it until 1607.
 In the 17th century, the glassmaking tradition was founded in Světlá.

 Economy

 The glassmaking tradition continues to this day.
 Crystal Bohemia, the largest Czech glass company, has owned a local production plant since 2020.

 The Světlá nad Sázavou Prison is the main employer in Světlá nad Sázavou.
 It is a large prison for women with all levels of security, employing more than 300 people.
 In 2022, its capacity was expanded to 955 convicts.